ManaswiKolani/WisconsinPrisonCOVID-19-MortalityStudy/README.md

 # 🏛️🦠 Wisconsin Prison COVID-19 Mortality Study

-A concise analysis and codebase showing that the share of COVID-19 deaths among Wisconsin inmates differs significantly from the national prison population.

----

 ## Overview 🔍
 This project asks **“Did Wisconsin prisons experience a different COVID-19 mortality rate than U.S. prisons overall?”** Using *New York Times* facility-level data (Mar 2020 – Mar 2021) we: